 At Holy Cross, you’re constantly exercising your mind.
-But from taekwondo to cross country, we also offer outstanding opportunities to exercise your body.
+But from skiing to Ultimate Frisbee, we also offer outstanding opportunities to exercise your body.
 In these and other recreational activities, students not only practice healthy habits and build friendships across disciplines, but also learn important life skills that include teamwork, sportsmanship and responsibility.

 Connecting Health and Happiness

 Physical fitness and emotional well-being often go hand in hand.
 Sleep and healthy eating can help sharpen your mind before a big test, while working out can help burn off some of that excess stress (and maybe even a pound or two).
 We encourage all our students to maintain active, healthy lifestyles that support their success.

 Many student organizations are part of the Office of Recreation, Intramurals and Club Sports.
 These activities help build strength and dexterity while burning calories, and include options like sailing, ballroom dancing, and horseback riding, in addition to more typical offerings such as soccer and volleyball.
 Intramurals and club sports are a great way to stay active, make friends, exercise your competitive side and develop leadership skills that will last a lifetime.